uvarc/rc-website/content/userinfo/ivy/_index.md

 **HARDWARE CONFIGURATION**

-Currently, Rio comprises of 39 compute nodes in the standard partition, providing a total of 1,560 x86 64-bit compute cores.
+Currently, Rio comprises of 34 compute nodes in the standard partition, providing a total of 1,560 x86 64-bit compute cores.
 Each HPC node is equipped with 375 GB of RAM to accommodate memory-intensive applications.
-Rio also includes an NVIDIA HGX H200 GPU, and additional L40s GPU nodes designed to support AI and machine learning workloads.
+Rio also includes an NVIDIA HGX H200 GPU, and additional L40s GPU nodes within the gpu partition, designed to support AI and machine learning workloads.

 **JOB QUEUES**